D2SLAM-Fusion/tools-quarterKalibr/README.md

 1. record rosbag:
    1. image data
    2. imu data

+（The following steps are in calibrate.ipynb, all you need is to click one by one; if failed, you can record a new bag to resume the calibration; use fix_calibration.ipynb extract the data bag for the failed process）

+1. configure your data bag path and output path
 2. extracting calibration rosbags
 3. calibrating fisheye cameras' intrinsic parameters.
 4. calibrating stereo pair cameras' extrinsic parameters.